 Google makes everything easier.

-You can also refine your search by adding a language filter – Google “agile coach jobs in Berlin English” for example to see if there are any opportunities available in your spoken language.
+You can also refine your search by adding a language filter – Google “agile coach jobs in Berlin English” to see if there are any opportunities available in your spoken language.

 Apply directly through company websites.

 Another way to apply for jobs in Berlin is to apply directly through company websites.
-Perhaps you’re eying certain companies to work for, perhaps companies like Blinkist and Ableton, both which are known for being a good place to work.
+Perhaps you’re eying certain companies to work for, perhaps companies like Blinkist and Ableton, both of which are known for being good places to work.

 Recommended reading: This list of companies in Berlin that are hiring right now.

 View their careers page and if you see something that looks interesting, be sure to apply right away.